Please see the guidelines page for complete information.

 What is Stage 3 and how do I apply?

-Stage 3 of the E-Team Program helps teams create a venture development plan to prepare for relationships with investors and strategic partners.
+Stage 3 of the E-Team Program, ASPIRE, helps teams create a venture development plan to prepare for relationships with investors and strategic partners.
 Two sector-specific programs are offered each year and application is by invitation only.
 The program includes a matching investment opportunity of up to $50K for a select 2-3 Stage 3 teams per year.
 For more information please contact an E-Team Program staff member.

 Use of funds